LIPO Hyaluronic Acid HLA (90 Capsules)

 FREE delivery on orders over 200 euros

-Once ordered and payment has been received, your item(s) will be dispatched within four working days from a distribution center in Europe.
+Once ordered and payment is received, we will dispatch your item(s) within four working days from a European distribution centre.
 You will receive an email with your tracking information.

 There will be NO import duties, VAT, fees or taxes.